 The algorithm itself could potentially be used with other devices as well.
 The algorithm isn’t yet designed to be free of user input.
 People have to enter the amount of carbohydrates they eat into the machine so it can calculate the proper insulin dose.

 Another system—the iLet by Beta Bionics—was given “Breakthrough Device” status by the FDA in December.
 That means the device can move through the approval process faster.
 This artificial pancreas system is designed to be fully automatic.
-The only input users need to provide is their weight.
+The only input users need to provide is

 A different type of advancement in technology came for people using continuous glucose monitors (CGM).
 In June, the FDA approved the Eversense CGM by Senseonics.
 Instead of a sensor worn outside of the body with a thin wire inserted under the skin, the Eversense sensor is implanted under the skin and is worn for 90 days.
 Other CGM sensors are typically worn for a week or two.
 Information from the sensor is sent to an app on the user’s phone via a transmitter worn on the body.